CRAFT: Continuous Reasoning and Agentic Feedback Tuning for Multimodal Text-to-Image Generation: Dataset and Models

 \section{Dataset and Models}

 We evaluated using DSG and DVQ metrics~\cite{cho2024davidsonian}.
 In addition to the main 2-iteration configuration, we tested multiple backbone models and multiple iteration budgets for both generation and editing (see Model configurations for baseline and CRAFT).
 For each configuration, we computed all metrics across several datasets to assess robustness and cross-model consistency.
 For text-to-image (T2I), we ran a 2-iteration setup with the Qwen-Image model~\cite{wu2025qwen}.
 For image editing, we used a 2-iteration setup with Gemini 2.5 Flash by Google.
 We further included two preference-based metrics inspired by the Maestro paper -- auto side-by-side and auto side-by-side advantage~\cite{liu2025maestro}.
 As evaluation data, we used DSG-1K~\cite{cho2024davidsonian} and the Parti-Prompt (P2) suite~\cite{yu2022scaling}.
+We also report results on the P2-hard subset of Parti-Prompt, following the Maestro protocol.
 Results are presented below (Table~\ref{tab:dsg1k}, Table~\ref{tab:parti}).